-In the case of Faringdon Academy of Schools the Members and Directors will provide Strategic Direction for the Academy.
+At Faringdon Academy of Schools, the Directors provide strategic direction for the Academy.
 The day-to-day management of schools will be delegated to the local headteachers and Local Governing Bodies.
-In order for the Board of Directors to function efficiently, they will delegate some powers to committees.
+In order for the Board of Directors to functions efficiently, they will delegate some powers to committees.

-The members are akin to shareholders and have ultimate control over the direction of the academy trust.
-They ensure the charitable company achieves its objectives, sign off the financial accounts and annual report, and appoint some of the Directors.
-They hold the responsibility for:
+The Members are akin to shareholders and have ultimate control over the direction of the Academy Trust.
+They ensure the charitable company achieves its objectives, sign off the financial accounts and annual reports, and appoint some of the Directors.
+They hold responsibility for:

-The Directors, appointed by the Members or the Diocesan Board of Education, have delegated responsibility for the 3 core strategic functions:
+The Trustees, appointed by the Members or Diocesan Board of Education, have delegated responsibility for the 3 core strategic functions: